Norden Group LLC Takes Position in Regions Financial Co. (NYSE:RF)

-Norden Group LLC purchased a new position in shares of Regions Financial Co.
-(NYSE:RF – Free Report) during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm purchased 21,804 shares of the bank’s stock, valued at approximately $459,000.
+Norden Group LLC bought a new stake in Regions Financial Co.
+(NYSE:RF – Free Report) during the first quarter, according to its most recent disclosure with the SEC.
+The institutional investor bought 21,804 shares of the bank’s stock, valued at approximately $459,000.

-Several other institutional investors have also recently added to or reduced their stakes in the stock.
-Laurel Wealth Advisors LLC lifted its stake in shares of Regions Financial by 86.5% in the 4th quarter.
-Laurel Wealth Advisors LLC now owns 1,399 shares of the bank’s stock worth $27,000 after acquiring an additional 649 shares during the period.
-ICA Group Wealth Management LLC purchased a new stake in Regions Financial in the 4th quarter valued at approximately $28,000.
-Sound Income Strategies LLC increased its position in Regions Financial by 103.2% during the 4th quarter.
-Sound Income Strategies LLC now owns 1,477 shares of the bank’s stock worth $29,000 after purchasing an additional 750 shares during the period.
-Glassman Wealth Services raised its stake in shares of Regions Financial by 163.3% during the 4th quarter.
-Glassman Wealth Services now owns 1,559 shares of the bank’s stock worth $30,000 after buying an additional 967 shares in the last quarter.
-Finally, MV Capital Management Inc. raised its stake in shares of Regions Financial by 75.6% during the 1st quarter.
-MV Capital Management Inc. now owns 1,435 shares of the bank’s stock worth $30,000 after buying an additional 618 shares in the last quarter.
-Institutional investors and hedge funds own 79.39% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Norges Bank bought a new position in Regions Financial in the 4th quarter valued at about $210,379,000.
+Vanguard Group Inc. raised its holdings in Regions Financial by 2.7% in the 4th quarter.
+Vanguard Group Inc. now owns 117,704,755 shares of the bank’s stock valued at $2,281,118,000 after acquiring an additional 3,119,237 shares during the period.
+Wellington Management Group LLP raised its holdings in Regions Financial by 3.6% in the 4th quarter.
+Wellington Management Group LLP now owns 55,775,416 shares of the bank’s stock valued at $1,080,928,000 after acquiring an additional 1,951,026 shares during the period.
+MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH bought a new position in Regions Financial in the 1st quarter valued at about $33,829,000.
+Finally, Assenagon Asset Management S.A. grew its position in shares of Regions Financial by 776.5% during the 4th quarter.
+Assenagon Asset Management S.A. now owns 941,425 shares of the bank’s stock worth $18,245,000 after purchasing an additional 834,018 shares in the last quarter.
+79.39% of the stock is owned by institutional investors.

 Analyst Ratings Changes

-RF has been the topic of a number of recent analyst reports.
-Truist Financial dropped their price objective on Regions Financial from $22.00 to $20.00 and set a “hold” rating on the stock in a report on Monday, April 22nd.
-Morgan Stanley cut their price target on shares of Regions Financial from $27.00 to $25.00 and set an “overweight” rating for the company in a report on Monday, April 22nd.
-Piper Sandler boosted their price objective on shares of Regions Financial from $20.00 to $21.00 and gave the stock a “neutral” rating in a report on Friday, April 26th.
-Evercore ISI dropped their target price on shares of Regions Financial from $22.00 to $21.00 and set an “in-line” rating for the company in a report on Tuesday, June 25th.
-Finally, Keefe, Bruyette & Woods boosted their price target on Regions Financial from $21.00 to $22.00 and gave the stock a “market perform” rating in a research note on Friday, April 5th.
-Two research analysts have rated the stock with a sell rating, eleven have given a hold rating and six have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Regions Financial has a consensus rating of “Hold” and an average price target of $20.39.
+A number of research analysts have issued reports on the stock.
+Morgan Stanley decreased their target price on shares of Regions Financial from $27.00 to $25.00 and set an “overweight” rating on the stock in a research report on Monday, April 22nd.
+Truist Financial increased their target price on shares of Regions Financial from $20.00 to $21.00 and gave the stock a “hold” rating in a research report on Monday.
+Piper Sandler increased their target price on shares of Regions Financial from $20.00 to $21.00 and gave the stock a “neutral” rating in a research report on Friday, April 26th.
+Jefferies Financial Group increased their target price on shares of Regions Financial from $22.00 to $24.00 and gave the stock a “buy” rating in a research report on Wednesday, July 3rd.
+Finally, Citigroup upgraded shares of Regions Financial from a “neutral” rating to a “buy” rating and increased their target price for the stock from $20.00 to $23.00 in a research report on Monday, March 18th.
+Two research analysts have rated the stock with a sell rating, eleven have given a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $20.39.

-In related news, Director William C. Rhodes III acquired 50,000 shares of the business’s stock in a transaction dated Tuesday, April 23rd.
-The shares were acquired at an average cost of $19.37 per share, for a total transaction of $968,500.00.
-Following the acquisition, the director now directly owns 50,000 shares in the company, valued at approximately $968,500.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-In other Regions Financial news, EVP William D. Ritter sold 23,000 shares of the business’s stock in a transaction dated Friday, May 3rd.
-The stock was sold at an average price of $19.95, for a total transaction of $458,850.00.
-Following the completion of the sale, the executive vice president now owns 41,671 shares of the company’s stock, valued at $831,336.45.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director William C. Rhodes III acquired 50,000 shares of the business’s stock in a transaction dated Tuesday, April 23rd.
-The stock was purchased at an average price of $19.37 per share, for a total transaction of $968,500.00.
-Following the completion of the acquisition, the director now owns 50,000 shares in the company, valued at $968,500.
-The disclosure for this purchase can be found here.
-0.33% of the stock is owned by corporate insiders.
+In other Regions Financial news, EVP William D. Ritter sold 23,000 shares of Regions Financial stock in a transaction on Friday, May 3rd.
+The shares were sold at an average price of $19.95, for a total value of $458,850.00.
+Following the completion of the sale, the executive vice president now directly owns 41,671 shares of the company’s stock, valued at $831,336.45.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other Regions Financial news, Director William C. Rhodes III acquired 50,000 shares of Regions Financial stock in a transaction dated Tuesday, April 23rd.
+The stock was purchased at an average cost of $19.37 per share, for a total transaction of $968,500.00.
+Following the completion of the acquisition, the director now directly owns 50,000 shares of the company’s stock, valued at $968,500.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, EVP William D. Ritter sold 23,000 shares of Regions Financial stock in a transaction dated Friday, May 3rd.
+The shares were sold at an average price of $19.95, for a total transaction of $458,850.00.
+Following the transaction, the executive vice president now owns 41,671 shares of the company’s stock, valued at $831,336.45.
+The disclosure for this sale can be found here.
+Insiders own 0.33% of the company’s stock.

-Regions Financial (NYSE:RF – Get Free Report) last released its earnings results on Friday, April 19th.
-The bank reported $0.37 EPS for the quarter, missing the consensus estimate of $0.45 by ($0.08).
+Regions Financial (NYSE:RF – Get Free Report) last announced its earnings results on Friday, April 19th.
+The bank reported $0.37 earnings per share for the quarter, missing analysts’ consensus estimates of $0.45 by ($0.08).
 Regions Financial had a return on equity of 13.28% and a net margin of 19.75%.
-The firm had revenue of $1.75 billion during the quarter, compared to analysts’ expectations of $1.75 billion.
-During the same period in the previous year, the firm posted $0.62 earnings per share.
-The firm’s revenue was down 10.5% on a year-over-year basis.
-On average, equities analysts anticipate that Regions Financial Co. will post 1.96 earnings per share for the current year.
+The firm had revenue of $1.75 billion for the quarter, compared to the consensus estimate of $1.75 billion.
+During the same period in the prior year, the business earned $0.62 EPS.
+Regions Financial’s quarterly revenue was down 10.5% on a year-over-year basis.
+On average, sell-side analysts forecast that Regions Financial Co. will post 1.96 EPS for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Monday, July 1st.
+The business also recently declared a quarterly dividend, which was paid on Monday, July 1st.
 Shareholders of record on Monday, June 3rd were paid a $0.24 dividend.
-This represents a $0.96 dividend on an annualized basis and a yield of 4.92%.
-The ex-dividend date was Monday, June 3rd.
-Regions Financial’s payout ratio is 52.17%.
+This represents a $0.96 annualized dividend and a yield of 4.64%.
+The ex-dividend date of this dividend was Monday, June 3rd.
+Regions Financial’s dividend payout ratio (DPR) is currently 52.17%.

 Regions Financial Corporation, a financial holding company, provides banking and bank-related services to individual and corporate customers.
 It operates through three segments: Corporate Bank, Consumer Bank, and Wealth Management.
 The Corporate Bank segment offers commercial banking services, such as commercial and industrial, commercial real estate, and investor real estate lending; equipment lease financing; deposit products; and securities underwriting and placement, loan syndication and placement, foreign exchange, derivatives, merger and acquisition, and other advisory services.